genomic-medicine-sweden/nallo/docs/usage.md

 !!!info "Choosing a Sniffles version"

-    Two versions of Sniffles are available: `sniffles` (v2, nf-core module) and `sniffles1` (v1.0.12, local module).
+    Two versions of Sniffles are available: `sniffles` (v2) and `sniffles1` (v1.0.12).
 Only one can be active at a time - specifying both will cause the pipeline to exit with an error.

 !!!info "Variant merging strategies"